 What is Thyme?

-It is a widely used and popular herb.
-It is easy to obtain and relatively inexpensive to purchase fresh or dried.
-This wonderfully fragrant herb has many uses in the kitchen.
-But for this article, what are the benefits of the thyme plant will be discussed.
+It is simple to obtain and relatively cheap to purchase fresh or dried.
+This beautifully fragrant herb has a lot of uses in the kitchen.

-Just take a look in the kitchen cabinet and you’ll probably find a bottle of thyme.
-Or, you may have your own herb garden filled with herbs including thyme.
-Used for centuries, thyme traditionally flavors stews and is mixed in with roasted vegetables.
+Just take a look at the kitchen cabinet, and you’re probably going to find a thyme bottle.
+Or, you might have a herb garden of your own filled with herbs, including thyme.

 What Are The Benefits of Thyme plant?